 - Feeling slow or lethargic—your legs feel heavy and you can’t make yourself move?

 - Getting muscle cramps?

 These problems can be the result of improper nutrition and/or hydration, either before or during your match (or practice session).

 In order to feel your best and play at peak performance, you need to:

 - Eat and drink the right amounts

 - Eat and drink at the right times

-Note: This article provides very general guidelines, but you should always take into account your own health condition and dietary needs.
+Note: This article provides very general guidelines, but you should always take into account your own health condition and dietary needs and restrictions.
 Consult your doctor for specific advice!